 Angela narrowed her eyes.
 “I see.
 I will let your grandparents tell you what they want you to know.
 I can tell you this: they just found out about you for the first time when the hospital contacted them.
 Apparently, in the event of both your parents’ deaths, your grandparents were to be reached and made legal guardians.”
 Her voice became quieter.
 “Needless to say, we were all saddened and disturbed by the news of your parents, but we were ecstatic to learn about you.”
 She gave me a sad half-smile.
 “I’m sorry we were not a part of your life before now.
 It’s unfortunate the way things worked out.”

 I could have sworn she blinked away tears.
 For the first time, I realized how much this woman resembled my mother.

 Angela had a slightly darker skin tone than mine and my mother’s.
-Like me, my mother had fair skin, but Angela had the same full mouth and straight nose as my mom, as well as the same large almond-shaped eyes as my mom and me—but hers were a soft, warm brown, and mine, like my mother’s, were a dark amber.
+Like me, my mother had fair skin, but Angela had the same full mouth and straight nose as my mom, as well as the same large almond-shaped eyes as my mom and me.
+Only hers was a soft, warm brown, unlike my mother’s and my dark amber eyes.

-The biggest difference, and probably why I didn’t notice it before, was that my mother had an earthly beauty to her that I had never seen before.
+The most significant difference, and probably why I didn’t notice it before, was that my mother had an earthly beauty to her that I had never seen before.
 She never wore makeup and still turned every head in the room.

 As it dawned on me, I asked in a quiet voice, “Are we related?”

 Angela’s lips twitched up at my not-so-quick assessment, and she nodded.
 “I’m your mom’s cousin.
 My father was your grandmother’s brother.
 You have an uncle, and he has a son, Sam.
-You also have several distant cousins.”
+You also have several second-cousins.”